UK Council for Psychotherapy

 Counselling London, Camden, Kings Cross, process of counselling, process of psychotherapy, Counsellor and Psychotherapist in Camden, central London, NW1

 As we relinquish all our distractions, what we no longer need to hold on to - often things safe and familiar, our dependency on others for validation, recognition, approval, etc., we are able to temporarily drop our stress, fear, worries, anxiety, bear any suffering, embrace all our feelings and also transcend ourself.
 We can be more in touch with our sense of self - separate to what's going on around us and may want to build, rediscover this sense of self beyond the stories about who we are or should be (see also Finding Out About Ourself) - be centred, grounded, settled in our natural self, yet be freer - less constrained and more relaxed into ourself, open in our mind, body and heart, experiencing and expressing love, live meaningfully, have passion and compassion for ourself and others.
 We may want to differentiate between our false pride, wounded self, ego self (the selves we created to get love, avoid pain), be in touch with a truer sense of who we are, being OK in our core self, very being and inherent nature.
 Paradoxically we become closer to who we are, and our core self, by disidentifying, being in touch with who we are not, ridding ourselves of any obstacles in the way, including our limiting beliefs, perceptions, allowing for uncertainty, the unknown, mystery.
 This can be described as ego death - a goal of many religious, spiritual paths, whether through meditation, rituals.
 (Some people turn to hypnosis, psychedelic drugs, to escape themselves, others towards spiritual bypass.)
 Mentalising can support us.
 Some report that by letting go, letting our mind be free, we may have an identity crisis, initially experience a sense of alienation, emptiness, existential angst, yet also connected to our essence and this requires our ownership, guardianship, trusteeship, stewardship.
 When we find ourselves centred in the positive experience of our essence, it is a peaceful, safe, loving, alive, adventurous, empowering, joyful state and we can liken this to being in a spiritual path of experience.
 This essence can be described as the childlike innocence or sacredness - sacred self, experiencing beauty, joy and wonder of the present moment, the wider world, the love, kindness, peace, truth.
 We may feel more renewed, alive, present and in our body, in touch with our own vitality and selfhood, more focused.
-And as we let go, living less automatically, we may become more engaged, appreciative, accepting of life being as it is, what is - letting, accepting things be, as if things fall into place, are closer to our home truths.
+And as we let go, living less automatically, we may become more engaged, appreciative, accepting of life being as it is, what is - letting, accepting things be, as if things fall into place, are closer to our home truths (as our Self is back home).
 We may want to be in touch with both our helplessness and power, our own inner sanctuary, anchor points, freer to live our lives now - in the moment (without comparing previous moments), even when things are hard (free of fears, our past or future worries).
 Listening to our inner voice, closest to our truest sense of our natural self (which may have been unseen by those close around us) - the significance of who we truly are, a place beyond thought and feeling, we may also experience a sense of acceptance, being real rather than necessarily doing something.
 And when anchored in our Self, this distinct yet not separate aspect of our psyche - experienced in our brokenness, suffering, love, wholeness, we may experience the feeling of home within this integrated experience of our true self, a personal consciousness, "this is me, my existence, that I am the experiencer of my experiences, thoughts, emotions (that I am - that I remain and am OK), the true nature of me that never changes (my unique blueprint, what I objectively am from the beginning - "the face you had before you were born", as Zen masters say), the experience of self, my unifying centre and base, where I can direct all my subpersonalities, my uniqueness, my constant sense of self, closest to our soul".
 (The powerful, positive soul qualities of our innateness may include peace of mind.)
 This experience has also been called being a soulmate to ourselves, our higher self, loving adult, internal presence, our true nature, a boundaried sense of coherence and inner continuity - what sustains us, which might be experienced as our inner flame.
 Witnessing, listening to our soulful qualities, our internal environment, alongside the external - with the ability to reflect enables us to live a more soulful way of being, often through our creative imagination, music, dance, poetry, etc., helping us make meaning.
 Letting go of the concept of non-attachment may be a further challenge for some expanding our heart.
+And transcendence for some can be experienced as our self beyond our identities, and/or an experience beyond our self and the material world - maybe of a different time and space.
 Connecting with spiritual consciousness may matter to us, the abstract world of our self - not of this world, yet being embodied in our experience of "I".

 Stop measuring days by degree of productivity and start experiencing them by degree of presence.
 Alan Watts

 Presence Being in contact with our true feelings, needs, desires connects us to our presence.
 It is the subtleness of our presence (that we remain present to each experience as it arises - the experiencer, aware of our awareness, able to encounter fullness and emptiness, isolation and unity) - our state of awareness, where we place our energy being that has a powerful impact to make things happen.
 And when we are not distracted, are authentic in our positive presence, this enables others around us to feel comfortable, empowered.
 Taking ownership, guardianship, trusteeship of who we are may be important.
 Experiencing this sense of our own essence and trusting ourself, our innateness, we sense our inner compass - putting us in touch with our passions, pointing us towards our desire.
 When we are open to the mystery of being, what life might bring us, and what we bring to life, we may receive life afresh, unexpected and precious like a gift at each moment (see also Life Transformation, Alchemy).
 We may be more in touch with what is around us and what we are experiencing inside (see also Healthy Side Of Being Self(ish)) where we may feel connected in our body, mind, feelings.
-Bringing our awareness to our mind, observing what it's doing, accepting this, enhances our present.
-Presence can be experienced as being in our being, our original nature, being with what is, in touch with our point of consciousness - conscious of our Self and others, what Roberto Assagioli names as the presence of both immanent (inside) and transcendent (beyond) consciousness - that we are spiritual beings (see also Eternal Presence Diagram) through love, our lightness, openness, sense of aliveness now.
+Bringing our awareness to our mind, observing what it's doing, accepting this, enhances our presence, which can be experienced as being in our being, our original nature, being with what is, in touch with our point of consciousness - conscious of our Self and others, maybe a sense of infinity, what Roberto Assagioli names as the presence of both immanent (inside) and transcendent (beyond) consciousness - that we are spiritual beings (see also Eternal Presence Diagram) through love, our lightness, openness, sense of aliveness now.
 And the experience of a knowing presence puts us in touch with our internal safety, our sense of freedom, own inner authority, free spirit and responsibilities, as we express the life giving true spirit of who we are - our essential self, (the transpersonal self - transcending our identification more than our body, feelings, mind - see also Identifying, Disidentifying & Integrating All Aspects Of Us).
 This may lead us to our sense of conscience, integrity, being in touch with our most authentic self, our core values, our sense of unconditional love, maybe a search for meaning, the origins of creation or spiritual connection.
 When we are connected with presence, we are able to create from a place of joy, appreciation and sufficiency- that we are enough in our existence (see also Self-Acceptance, Loving Ourselves Unconditionally).
-When present, we have the potential to be kind, enlivened with our love and faith in who we are and for many of us this can reconnect us to the innocence of our childhood.
+When present, we have the potential to be kind, enlivened with our love and faith in who we are and for many of us this can reconnect us to our childlike qualities, the innocence of our childhood.
 We may experience more courage, clarity, compassion, receptivity or curiosity or creativity, connecting with and being true to ourself.
 We can choose to value silence, stillness and balance, make space for our self, our evolving emerging purpose, full of potential, to both reflect (maybe utilising mindfulness, meditation) and indeed act (see also Counselling For Motivation & Will Power).
 These experiences for some may lead to having peak experiences.

 Eternal Presence Diagram